Broken bones and feet – an introduction

 Least dangerous fractures

-Simple fractures usually mean no displacement of the overall shape as in complex open or complex closed fractures.
+Simple fractures usually mean no displacement of the overall shape, as in complex open or complex closed fractures.
 However, let us move away from these types of fractures because this comes under moderate to significant trauma, which is the domain of the orthopaedic surgeon.

 Falls, sudden twists, the constant pounding of the foot and dropping heavy objects can all create a fracture.
 Patients can sustain fractures in the small bones of the toes.
 It is usual to bind two toes together but avoid cutting off the blood flow by being too tight.
-In one case, I had to pin the fifth toe as it was taking too long to heal.
+In one case, I had to pin the fifth toe as it took too long to heal.
 Under local anaesthetic, a steel wire was inserted under x-ray guidance and left in place for three weeks.
 This fixed the problem, and the wire came out quickly without anaesthetic.
 The patient was a 45-year-old female who had reacted to the adhesive strapping.

-Complex closed foot fractures
+Complex closed-foot fractures

 Chips and small avulsions